Who we are

 April 2019

-Save Willy Road established by a group of concerned residents in response to a VicRoads proposal (via Corridor Study Working Group) to introduce clearways on Williamstown Rd between Somerville Rd and Geelong Rd.
+Save Willy Road established by a group of concerned residents in response to a VicRoads proposal (presented to the Millers Road-Williamstown Road Corridor Study Working Group, which had first met in September 2018) to introduce clearways on Williamstown Road between Somerville Road and Geelong Road.

 Save Willy Road group defined its mission, goals and activities relating to future truck traffic effects of the West Gate Tunnel.
 Individuals volunteered for steering group.